Saw Mill Trail near Banff

 Where to Stay in Banff

 Banff offers a variety of hotels, lodges and homestays in town.
-If you still aren’t sure what kind of property you want to stay in, use the interactive map below to browse both hotels and VRBO properties in Banff and the surrounding area.
+If you still aren’t sure what kind of property you want to stay in, use the interactive map below to browse both hotels and properties in Banff and the surrounding area.

-For the budget minded, there’s even a few hostels in town.
+For the budget minded, there’s even a few in town.
 And of course, with all those mountains Banff has an impressive amount of ski resorts in the area as well.

 Things to do in Banff Round-Up